 Local farmers markets are great for picking up quality fruits and vegetables (and some sell meat and dairy as well), at usually a fraction of the cost.
 And they also remind us to eat in season, one of the most important aspects to healthy eating, because eating in season keeps us healthy and in tune with nature, and keeps our digestion and immune system healthy and strong (ie we're not supposed to eat mangos in February).
-See Local Farms Directory and Eating in Season organic.
+See Local Farms Directory and Eating in Season

+While many local farms are not certified organic, buying local is often healthier than buying strictly organic.
 For example, if all you purchase is organic, then purchasing that organic strawberry from California has a carrying cost to the environment (4,000 km in gas and chewing up our roads).
 It also takes from your local community, and doesn't support your body's seasonal food needs.
-With local farms, we have the privilege of having a direct relationship with the farmer, and we can learn about their methods.
-And remember to Eat in Season for optimum health!
+With local farms, we have the privilege of having a direct relationship with the farmer, and we can learn about their growing and farming methods.